JeffBNimble/lol-champion-browser/docs/fiddlesticks.md

 on any champion, you'll transition to the skins view where you can scroll through the skins for that champion one skin at a time.

-To be more specific and to drive this point home, we are initially focusing building the champions list feature of the app.
+To be more specific and to drive this point home, we are initially focusing on building the champions list feature of the app.
 Inside the list, we will have a header space where we will eventually add a component to allow us to filter the list of champions.